Impacts of Common Anticoagulants on Coagulation Testing

 decreased vitamin K-dependent factors

-bRivaroxaban (Xarelto), apixaban (Eliquis), edoxaban (Savaysa).
+bRivaroxaban (Xarelto), apixaban (Eliquis), and edoxaban (Savaysa).

 dDrug, concentration, and reagent dependent.